Professor Jackie Harrison

 - Comparing Attitudes to Climate Change in the Media using sentiment analysis based on Latent Dirichlet Allocation.
 Proceedings of the 2017 EMNLP Workshop: Natural Language Processing meets Journalism, September 2017 - September 2017.

-- Introduction: Freedom of expression and the media.
-Nijhoff Law Specials, Vol. 79 (pp 1-17)
+- Introduction: Freedom of Expression and the Media (pp 1-17)

 - Teaching activities